 - 3(c) Intentional Excavation and Removal of Native American Human Remains and Objects.-The intentional removal from or excavation of Native American cultural items from Federal or tribal lands for purposes of discovery, study, or removal of such items is permitted only if- - (1) such items are excavated or removed pursuant to a permit issued under section 4 of the Archaeological Resources Protection Act of 1979 (93 Stat.
 721; 16 U.S.C.
-470aa et seq.) which shall be consistent with this Act; - (2) such items are excavated or removed after consultation with or, in the case of tribal lands, consent of the appropriate (if any) Indian tribe or Native Hawaiian organization; - (3) the ownership and right of control of the disposition of such items shall be as provided in subsections (a) and (b); and - (4) proof of consultation or consent under paragraph (2) is shown; and - (5) in the case of any intentional excavation or removal of Native American human remains for purposes of study, such remains are excavated or removed after written consent is obtained from- - (A) lineal descendants, if known or readily ascertainable; or - (B) each appropriate Indian tribe or Native Hawaiian organization.
+470aa et seq.) which shall be consistent with this Act; - (2) such items are excavated or removed after consultation with or, in the case of tribal lands, consent of the appropriate (if any) Indian tribe or Native Hawaiian organization; - (3) the ownership and right of control of the disposition of such items shall be as provided in subsections (a) and (b); and - (4) proof of consultation or consent under paragraph (2) is shown; and - (5) in the case of any intentional excavation or removal of Native American human remains for purposes of study, such remains are excavated or removed after written consent is obtained from- - (A) lineal descendants, if known or readily ascertainable; or - (B) in any case in which lineal descendants cannot be readily ascertainable, each appropriate Indian tribe or Native Hawaiian organization.